Serveriwy/Crafting-Dead-Files/1.6.4/server files/readme.md

 #

-There is a security issue with 1.6.4 minecraft, To fix this please include the sessionfix.jar and protocallib.jar from the plugins folder
+There is a security issue with 1.6.4 minecraft, To fix this please include the SessionFix.jar and ProtocolLib-3.4.0.jar from the plugins folder

 # Contact